tiny8877/okta.github.io/_source/_docs/api/resources/inline-hooks.md

 | id         | The ID of the inline hook you want to update.                                 | Path       | String                                    | TRUE     |
 | inlineHook | An `inlineHook` object representing the updated properties you wish to apply. | Body       | [Inline Hook Object](#inline-hook-object) | TRUE     |

 The submitted inline hook properties will replace the existing properties after passing validation.
-Note that some properties are immutable and you cannot update them.
-Refer to the desciption of each property in the [Inline Hook Object](#inline-hook-object) table for information on which are immutable.
+Note that some properties are immutable and cannot be updated.
+Refer to the description of each property in the [Inline Hook object](#inline-hook-object) table for information.

 #### Response Parameters

-The response is an [Inline Hook Object](#inline-hook-object) representing the updated inline hook.
+The response is an [Inline Hook object](#inline-hook-object) representing the updated inline hook.

 ##### Request Example
 {:.api .api-request .api-request-example}